 Suppose your general practitioner suspects a hearing loss is present.
 In that case, they may refer you to an audiologist or Otolaryngologist (an ear, nose and throat specialist) depending on the suspected cause and severity of the hearing loss.

 The most important thing to do is not to hold off on receiving treatment.
 Like most healthcare issues, waiting longer to do something about it is rarely beneficial.
-Especially in unexplained rapid hearing loss, sudden sensorineural hearing loss (SSNHL) or sudden-onset hearing loss.
+This is especially true in unexplained rapid hearing loss, sudden sensorineural hearing loss (SSNHL), or sudden-onset hearing loss.